Ganduje, Wike Clash over Rivers Rerun Elections

-Kano State Governor, Alhaji Abdullai Ganduje, and his Rivers state counterpart, Nyesom Wike, on Friday engaged in a war of words over the National Assembly rerun billed to be conducted in the state on the10th of December.
+Kano State Governor, Alhaji Abdullai Ganduje and his Rivers State counterpart, Nyesom Wike, yesterday engaged in war of words over the National Assembly rerun billed to be conducted in the on the10th of December.

-Ganduje said: “We are prepared.
-We just came out of the Ondo elections.
-We have fresh ideas even though both environments are different but we have our own strategies.
-Like in Ondo state, we must ensure we have a free and fair elections.
+Ganduje said “We are prepared, we just came out of the Ondo elections, we have fresh ideas even though both environments are different but we have our own strategies.
+Like in Ondo State we must ensure we have free and fair elections.

 “Is Governor Ganduje speaking on behalf of INEC?
 Is he the one conducting the elections now?